Alex Morgan Escorted Out of Epcot Center for Conduct

 The report also states those in Morgan's party were "impaired and verbally aggressive."

-Charges were ultimately not filed.
+Charges were not filed.

+The Orlando City Soccer Club provided a statement to DelGallo following the incident:

+"The Orlando City SC organization is aware of a situation that occurred at Walt Disney World's Epcot theme park earlier this week and is awaiting official communication from Disney or the Orange County Police Department.
+The club will address the matter internally when there is a full understanding of what occurred."

 Prior to the incident, Morgan posted a photo on Instagram from Epcot with the caption: "Annual around the world in 8 hours.
 No big."

-The 28-year-old, who plays for the Orlando Pride of the NWSL, has scored 77 goals in 130 career appearances for the women's national team and was an integral member of the team's triumphant run at the 2015 World Cup.
+The 28-year-old, who plays for the Orlando Pride of the NWSL, has scored 77 goals in 130 career appearances for the women's national team and was an integral member of the side's triumphant run at the 2015 World Cup.